 Here’s a seemingly unfair question to ask: “If you’re only allowed to carry along one single piece of survival gear with you into a survival situation what would that piece be?”

 I agree, it’s not fair.
 What’s more is it isn’t a realistic question to ask.
 It would be great to have parameters added–at a minimum whether it is a warm or cold weather survival environment.
 Cold weather makes me think of a means to burrow, as with a shovel; hot weather makes me favor cutting/chopping as with a knife or hatchet.

 Doesn’t that make this sort of combination multi-function implement seem ideal?

-It sure seems ideal to me, but it seems to be gaming my fundamental question of what *one* piece of survival gear do I choose.
+It sure seems ideal to me, but it seems to be gaming my fundamental question of what one piece of survival gear I choose.
 It is a combination multi-function tool that solves several key survival problems.
-Sure, multifunctions tool are not quite as good as a stand-alone dedicated tool of singular function — an axe, a shovel, a sheath knife — but they do a pretty decent job nonetheless!
+Sure, multi-function tools are not quite as good as a stand-alone dedicated tool of singular function — an axe, a shovel, a sheath knife — but they do a pretty decent job nonetheless!

 Shelter in cold weather where snow is a challenge calls for burrowing and digging as a means to establish shelter; shelter equates to the necessary warmth to stay alive.
 Shelter in temperate climates calls more for chopping and cutting rather than burrowing to establish shelter.

 My equation for the cyclic priority of effort in a survival situation can be represented as follows:

 1.)
 Shelter: Shelter is the basis for your existence in a survival situation.
 It is a base of operations that provides you peace of mind, a place to recuperate and refit for excursions, a place to rest, and storage for sustenance.